Back to overview

 • have two years’ qualifying work experience (QWE).

-With the only academic requirements for the SQE being a university degree (or equivalent), it is therefore possible under the new system to rock up to the SQE assessments without having even studied law or undertaken a preparation course.
+With the only academic requirements for the SQE being a university degree (or equivalent), it’s therefore entirely possible under the new system to rock up to the SQE assessments without having even studied law or undertaken a preparation course.
 Possible?
 Yes.
 Advisable?
 Definitely not!
+In fact, research conducted by The University of Law in collaboration with Legal Cheek found that 98% of law firms surveyed will require non-law graduates to take some form of conversion course before undertaking SQE preparation.

-To give yourself the best chance of passing the SQE, it’s recommended you take one of the many SQE courses that have been developed by legal education providers and universities in recent years.
+So, to give yourself the best chance of passing the SQE, it’s recommended you take one of the many SQE preparation courses that’ve been developed by legal education providers and universities in recent years.

-As a non-law student, you will have the choice of taking a separate law conversion course, and then moving onto an SQE course.
-Or you can do a conversion course that incorporates elements of SQE preparation to get the ball rolling on passing your SQE assessments.
+As a non-law student, you’ll have the choice between taking a separate law conversion course, and then moving onto an SQE course; or completing a conversion course that incorporates elements of SQE preparation to get the ball rolling on passing your SQE assessments.

 Conversion courses: the GDL and PGDL

 The GDL has been the tried and tested route for thousands of non-law graduates.
 The course formed the basis for non-law graduate entry into both the solicitors’ and barristers’ professions and is equivalent to a law degree.
-Non-law graduates would take this year-long course after finishing their undergraduate degree, before embarking on the LPC which is still the most popular way to qualify as a solicitor.
+Non-law graduates would take this year-long course after finishing their undergraduate degree, before embarking on the Legal Practice Course.

 The GDL route is familiar to many converting to law.
 The good news?
-The concept of the GDL is not completely disappearing.
-The University of Law’s Postgraduate Diploma in Law (PGDL) is a newly-designed conversion course that helps graduates from a non-law background learn to think like a lawyer and develop practical legal skills.
-This course will replace ULaw’s GDL course to become the pathway into practice for non-law students looking to qualify as a solicitor or barrister.
+The concept of the GDL isn’t completely disappearing.
+The University of Law’s Postgraduate Diploma in Law (PGDL) is a conversion course that helps graduates from a non-law background learn to think like a lawyer and develop practical legal skills.
+This course replaces The University of Law’s GDL course to become the pathway into practice for non-law students looking to qualify as a solicitor or barrister.

 The PGDL is the next step for non-law graduates between their undergraduate degree and the SQE.
-It teaches the essentials of the key foundation areas of the law that align to the Solicitors Regulation Authority’s specification of Functioning Legal Knowledge – what is tested in the SQE.
+It teaches the essentials of the key foundation areas of the law that align to the Solicitors Regulation Authority’s specification of Functioning Legal Knowledge – what’s tested in the SQE.

 The course focuses on: